 Some loading ramps are specifically built to aid in the job another machine or piece of equipment performs.
 Most standard commercial ramps are used with many kinds of machinery.
 Some ramps are purpose-built to be used with a specific type of machinery.
 For example, imagine moving a huge crane made by Caterpillar.
-Before driving this heavy equipment onto a truck carrier, you’d have to check compatibility.
+You’d have to check compatibility before driving this heavy equipment onto a truck carrier.
 This means following legal guidelines regarding the weight of your equipment and the heavy hauler itself when determining what ramp you’ll select.

-You must consider what is being loaded.
-Is it heavy construction equipment being loaded, or is it lighter-weight boxes and furniture being moved to or from a private residence?
-Because towed trailers will typically be lower to the ground than the tractors themselves, you can use a shorter ramp, but longer slopes are generally more versatile and safer for most loaders and some machines to cross over.
+It would help if you considered what is being loaded.
+Is heavy construction equipment being loaded, or are lighter-weight boxes and furniture being moved to or from a private residence?
+You can use a shorter ramp because towed trailers will typically be lower to the ground than the tractors themselves.
+Still, longer slopes are generally more versatile and safer for most loaders and some machines to cross over.
 If you are loading a custom vehicle like a truck with a lift kit, the lower down longer ramp is generally better as the truck needs more length from the ramp for a less angled storage position.

-There are many different types of loading ramps available for different applications, including:
+There are many different types of loading ramps available for other applications, including:

-A sturdy truck walk ramp remains vital for private parties, commercial delivery drivers, professional moving service providers, and other personnel to efficiently load gear, boxes, and other equipment in tandem with hand trucks, dollies, and two-wheeled carts.
-These ramps, when used properly, are generally a safe way to reduce load time.
+A sturdy truck walk ramp remains vital for private parties, commercial delivery drivers, professional moving service providers, and other personnel to load gear efficiently, boxes, and other equipment in tandem with hand trucks, dollies, and two-wheeled carts.
+When used properly, these ramps are generally a safe way to reduce load time.

-This can lower overall physical exertion, which lowers labor costs and associated injuries.
+This can lower overall physical exertion, which reduces labor costs and associated injuries.
 Van ramps are another thing to consider.
-Handicapped elders and military veterans need ramps to get into custom vans and buses.
-But these adits need integrated safety features to protect the person under the ADA and other statutes.
+Disabled elders and military veterans need ramps for custom vans and buses.
+But these autos and ramps need integrated safety features to protect the person under the ADA and other statutes.

-Most moving ramps feature ribbed aluminum, perforated, or serrated metal surfaces to allow maximum loader traction and prevent slipping and falling in snow, mud, or wet conditions.
-Many commercial loading ramps are used every day for rolling moving equipment into a moving truck, box truck, U-Haul, rental trailer cube, van, shuttle bus.
+Most moving ramps feature ribbed aluminum, perforated, or serrated metal surfaces, allowing maximum loader traction and preventing slipping and falling in the snow, mud, or wet conditions.
+Many commercial loading ramps are used daily for moving equipment into a moving truck, box truck, U-Haul, rental trailer cube, van, or shuttle bus.
 Legal rights can be violated due to a maintenance issue, design defect, or failure to warn the ramp users of any inherently dangerous problems for safe operation, etc.